Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 ### Error handling alternative

-Let's see what it takes to rewrite the code with Rx-style error handling without resorting to 3rd party libraries.
+Let's see what it takes to rewrite the code with functional-style error handling without resorting to 3rd party libraries.

 **Non-nullable value type**: